DS4PS/data-driven-management-textbook/_posts/2019-01-25-ch10-data-quality.md

 Marcela Morales and Joseph Lynch

 ## Topic Overview
+Big Data (social media) has been used during crisis situtations with differing levels of effectiveness.
+During the 3 chapters, the prevalance of big date, veratcity of big data, and the usability of big data in crisis situations is explored.

 ## Chapter Summaries
 Meier, P. (2015).
 Digital humanitarians: how big data is changing the face of humanitarian response.
 Routledge.
 CH2 the rise of big crisis data pp 31-47